wisp-forest/docs/docs/accessories/home.md

 # Accessories

 Welcome to the Accessories Wiki such will attempt to cover the API for using Accessories systems and give examples to learn how to implement your own accessories!

+**Currently underdevelopment and may be lacking in certain areas.
+Plans are in place to include a more tutorialized documentation on how you can create an accessory within the future.**\

 ## Overview